ChatClue/ChatClue/README.md

    - Simple configuration through the `config.py` file and environment variables.

 **Note**: This project is in active development.
-Stay tuned for updates and new capabilities!

 ---

-For more detailed information about tools and examples, please refer to the individual README files in the respective directories.
+For more detailed information about tools and examples, please refer to the individual README files in their respective directories.